awsdocs/amazon-ec2-user-guide-windows/doc_source/sharingamis-intro.md

 # Make an AMI public<a name="sharingamis-intro"></a>

  Amazon EC2 enables you to share your AMIs with other AWS accounts\.
-You can allow all AWS accounts to launch the AMI \(make the AMI public\), or only allow a few specific accounts to launch the AMI \(see [Share an AMI with specific AWS accounts](sharingamis-explicit.md)\)\.
-You are not billed when your AMI is launched by other AWS accounts; only the accounts launching the AMI are billed\.
+You can allow all AWS accounts to use the AMI to launch instances \(by making the AMI public\), or only allow a few specific accounts to use the AMI to launch instances \(see [Share an AMI with specific AWS accounts](sharingamis-explicit.md)\)\.
+You are not billed when your AMI is used by other AWS accounts to launch instances; only the accounts launching instances using the AMI are billed for the instances they launch\.

 AMIs with encrypted volumes cannot be made public\.

 AMIs are a regional resource\.
-Therefore, sharing an AMI makes it available in that region\.
+Therefore, sharing an AMI makes it available in that Region\.
 To make an AMI available in a different Region, copy the AMI to the Region and then share it\.
 For more information, see [Copy an AMI](CopyingAMIs.md)\.

-If an AMI has a product code, or contains a snapshot of an encrypted volume, you can't make it public\.
-You can share the AMI only with specific AWS accounts\.
+If an AMI has a product code, or contains a snapshot of an encrypted volume, you can't make it public; you can share the AMI only with specific AWS accounts\.

 **Topics**
 + [Share an AMI with all AWS accounts \(console\)](#sharingamis-intro-console)